Short biography of Rob van der Mei

 sensor networks, call centers, queueing theory and data analytics.

 I am the initiator and leader of the celebrated project ‘From Reactive to Proactive Planning of Ambulance Services’ (REPRO), and a co-founder of the

-I am the co-author of over 150 papers in journals and refereed proceedings.
+I am co-author of some 170 papers in peer-reviewed journals and proceedings.

 Rob van der Mei /